Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation: Introduction

-In this article, we propose a model with chiral symmetry and pseudo HSF, and explore the phenomenon of the zero-energy scar under their interplay.
+In this article, we propose a model with chiral symmetry and pseudo HSF, and explore the scar phenomenology under their interplay.
 We consider a tilted chain of interacting spinless fermions with periodically varying tunneling strength at half-filling.
 In the limit of small tunneling strength, the system is described by an effective Floquet Hamiltonian with on-site potential and density-dependent tunnelings.
-Under the resonance conditions, which we derive analytically, there emerges a chiral symmetry of the effective Hamiltonian and the tunneling rate for one process is always smaller than the others, the latter of which leads to a pseudo fragmentation of the Hilbert space into a small subspace and large thermal subspaces.
-We analytically prove that the chiral symmetry leads to exponentially many zero-energy eigenstates when the particle number $N$ is even and numerically show that there does not exist zero-energy eigenstates when $N$ is odd.
-Furthermore, we find that under the interplay between the chiral symmetry and the pseudo HSF, the zero-energy subspace supports a highly localized scar state when $N$ is even.
-This highly localized zero-energy scar leads to an unusual dynamic phenomenon, where the fidelity shows oscillation around a fixed value without decay, in comparison to the usual persistent collapse and revival in other scarred systems.
-At last, we show that this unusual scarred dynamics can still be captured by the original model in the finite but not limiting parameter regime.
-Our results provide an example that chiral symmetry along leads to exponentially many zero-energy eigenstates and uncover a new scarred dynamic phenomenon under the interplay between the chiral symmetry and pseudo HSF.
+We analytically derive the resonance conditions, under which the on-site potential vanishes and the tunneling rate for one tunneling process is always relatively smaller than that of the others.
+These lead to an emergence of the chiral symmetry of the effective Hamiltonian and a pseudo fragmentation of the Hilbert space.
+According to the chiral symmetry, we analytically derive the lower bound of the number of the zero-energy states and find a remarkable even-odd effect.
+Specifically, when the particle number $N$ is even, the lower bound increases exponentially with the system size; when $N$ is odd, it equals 0.
+Numerically, we find that the lower bound is always satisfied.
+Furthermore, we find that when $N$ is even, the zero-energy subspace supports a localized scar state under the interplay between the chiral symmetry and the pseudo HSF.
+This localized zero-energy scar leads to an unusual scarred dynamic phenomenon, where the fidelity shows oscillation around a fixed value without decay, in contrast to the usual decaying collapse and revival in other common scarred systems.
+We show that this unusual scarred dynamics can be captured by the original driven model in the finite but not limiting parameter regime.

-The rest of the paper is organized as follow.
-In Sec.~\ref{Sec2}, we introduce our Floquet system, derive the effective Floquet Hamiltonians through the Flqouet perturbation theory and derive the resonance conditions.
-In Sec.~\ref{Sec3}, we analyze the chiral symmetry and the pseudo HSF of the effective Hamiltonian under the resonance conditions.
-We prove the low bound of the number of zero-energy states utilizing the chiral symmetry and identify a small subspace that may support QMBS according to the pseudo HSF.
-In Sec.~\ref{Sec4}, we construct a zero-energy QMBS and draw an unusual dynamical signature of it.
-At last in Sec.~\ref{Sec5}, we summarize our results.